 Arrow is also the site of our two newest Adirondack Shelters, currently referred to as Adirondack A and Adirondack B. The first structure was funded by a legacy gift from Pachachaug Lodge 525, Order of the Arrow; the second by the Chuck and Monica McQuaid Family Foundation.
 Both Adirondacks were built by our volunteer Friends of Treasure Valley with the support of our Ranger, Matt McLaughlin.
 These Adirondacks each feature four built-in wooden double bunks for a capacity of eight people each (for a combined Adirondack capacity of 16 people).
 Guests may wish to bring a foam pad or air mattress.
 A privacy panel and bench allow for changing.
 There are no fireplaces in front of these structures, and units should carefully consider whether they are appropriate for very cold-weather camping.
 The campsite has a fire ring with benches along with picnic tables.
 Half-barrels and stands can be provided for cooking on request.

-Tent Campsite 2 consists of 12 large wooden tent platforms and is perfect for a medium size unit.
+Tenting Area 2 (near the Magee Cabin on the Map) – there are no tent platforms but room for approximately 20 tents.
 A fire pit is available for those late night campfires.
 The camp composting restroom facility is a short walk, as is year-round water at the Ranger’s House.

-Tent Campsite 1 consists of 12 large wooden tent platforms and is perfect for a medium size unit.
+Tenting Area 1 (near Tom’s cabin on Map) – consists of 24 large wooden tent platforms and is perfect for a medium to large unit.
 A fire pit is available for those late night campfires.
 The camp composting restroom facility is a short walk, as is year-round water at the Ranger’s House.

 The Chippewa campsite is located on the western side of camp between the Apache and Sioux campsites.
 One of the smaller campsites in camp, the site is perfect for one patrol.
 The campsite has a fire pit for those endless evening campfires.
 Outfitted with tent platforms, the campsite also has a picnic table to gather around.
 Water is available at the nearby Apache and Sioux latrines while the centrally located shower house is only a few minutes away (Seasonal Water Availability).
 The campsite is also fortunate to have a compositing bathroom facility that is shared with other nearby campsites.
 Parking for units is in the nearby western parking lot.